raydot/civicprototype02/src/docs/PROJECT.md

 - **Shifting Voter Engagement:** Citizens who engage with democracy based on their core values—rather than partisan outrage—will push politicians toward problem-solving policies.
 - **Targeting Disengaged Voters:** This solution is designed for disengaged voters, especially younger demographics, who prefer **tech-driven, mobile-first tools** over traditional political content.
+- **Evolving Policy Understanding:** The system's understanding of policy terms and their relationships should improve over time through expert curation and user feedback.

 ---